 Understanding your specific fear helps you push through it.
 The fear doesn’t go away.
 You just stop letting it drive.

-The question isn’t “What’s wrong with me?” but “What was I protecting myself from?”
+Your self-sabotage is a protection mechanism that outlived its usefulness.
+The real question was never “What’s wrong with me?”
+It was always “What was I protecting myself from?”